 ALEXANDRA VAN BRUMMEN

 Project Title: Inhibiting Synuclein Aggregation to Increase Spinal Cord Recovery after Injury

-Description: In the United States, it is predicted that there are nearly 40 new cases of spinal injury per year per million people, with costs for recovery extending into the millions of dollars, thereby demonstrating the importance of resolving this problem.
-The purpose of this research is to find a way to increase the ability of neurons in spinal cords to regenerate after injury.
-We are using the lamprey as our model organism.
-Lampreys are small jawless fish.
-Like humans, they are vertebrates.
-However, unlike humans, their spines regenerate, thereby allowing simple observation of recovery after injury, and they have 30 giant reticulospinal (RS) neurons that are very easy to observe during regeneration.
-By studying the lampreys, the ultimate goal of my project is to find a substance that could also increase spinal cord regeneration in humans.
+Description: In the United States, it is predicted that there are nearly 40 million new cases of spinal injury per year per million people, with costs for recovery extending into the millions of dollars, thereby demonstrating the importance of resolving this problem.
+The purpose of this research is to find a way to increase the ability of neurons in the spinal cords of lampreys to regenerate after injury.The lampreys would act as an ideal model organism for actual human neurons, seeing as that like humans they are vertebrates, their spines regenerate, thereby allowing simple observation of recovery after injury, and finally they only have 30 giant reticulospinal (RS) neurons that are very easy to observe.
+By studying the lampreys, the ultimate goal of my project is to find a substance that could also increase spinal chord regeneration in humans.

-Faculty Adviser: Professor Jennifer Morgan
+Faculty Adviser: Dr. Jennifer Morgan